eokoe/http-callback-service/README.md

 - start-stop-daemon 1.17.5 and newer
 - cpanm

-> It's tested on ubuntu 14.04 LTS, but may work in a lot of others linux distributions
+> It's tested on ubuntu 14.04 LTS, but may work on lot of others linux distributions

 # Configuration files